lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 All of these region of interest methods are fairly simple to implement using an image-order ray casting approach.
 As a preprocessing step to ray casting, the ray is clipped against all geometric region definitions.
 The ray function is then evaluated only along segments of the ray that are within the region of interest.
 The mask values are consulted at each sample to determine if its contribution should be included or excluded.

 For object-order methods we must determine for each sample whether or not it is within the region of interest before incorporating its contribution into the image.
-If the underlying graphics hardware is being utilized for the object- order volume rendering as is the case with a texture mapping approach, hardware clipping planes may be available to help support regions of interest.
+If the underlying graphics hardware is being utilized for the object-order volume rendering as is the case with a texture mapping approach, hardware clipping planes may be available to help support regions of interest.

 ## 7.10 Intermixing Volumes and Geometry